 Israel a reactionary military machine

 It unconditionally supported every US and NATO reactionary movements against any regime that has had clashes with imperialism in the Middle East (Libya, Iran, Iraq, Yemen, etc.).
 It backed Turkey against the Kurds, the largest nation without a state.
 It was one of the main enemies of all the de-colonising and anti-imperialist movements through the entire planet.
-It legalised torture and killed many Arab children in the Intifada and in its terrorist bombing and incursions into Lebanon.
+It legalised torture and killed many Arab children in the Intifada [and continues to do so in Sharon's current invasion] and in its terrorist bombing and incursions into Lebanon.
 It helped the anti-`terrorist' commands in Somoza's Nicaragua and in Peru.
 And what does it mean to "ensure" IDF's "superiority"?
-Perhaps to develop more nuclear and bio-chemical weapons which can be used to make a holocaust that could be a thousand times more devastating than Der Yasin?
+Perhaps to develop more nuclear and bio-chemical weapons which can be used to make a holocaust that could be a thousand times more devastating than Deir Yassin?

 In a country that has a very strong Jewish colonialist-fundamentalist camp, Meretz appeared as the most extreme Zionist force concerning civic rights.
 In the state of Israel every Jew who was born in any other part of the globe can have citizenship automatically.
 However, a Palestinian whose family inhabited that land for centuries, is a second class citizen and does not have the right to return to the land or home from which he/she was expelled in 1948 or 1967.